Captain Eric Nave

 Leut Eric Nave, 1925

-On 7 November 2024, Captain Eric Nave became the first Australian to be included in the NSA/CSS (National Security Agency/Central Security Service) Cryptologic Hall of Honor in recognition of his lifetime of high achievement in the cryptologic field.
+On 7 November 2024, Captain Eric Nave became the first Australian to be included in the National Security Agency/Central Security Service (NSA/CSS) Cryptologic Hall of Honor in recognition of his lifetime of high achievement in the cryptologic field.

 Captain Theodore Eric (Eric) Nave OBE RAN RN is one of the most noteworthy figures in Australia’s code-breaking history.
-Nave’s significant contribution to the allied effort against Japan during World War II was his proficiency at the Japanese language and a knack for breaking codes.
-This would earn him the respect of Australian, British and US military leaders.
+Nave’s proficiency at the Japanese language and knack for breaking codes contributed significantly to the allied effort against Japan during the Second World War and earned him the respect of allied military leaders.

 Nave joined the Royal Australian Navy (RAN) as a Paymaster Clerk on 1 March 1917, coinciding with an increased interest in Japan by navy senior staff.
-Nave proved to be extraordinarily proficient in the Japanese language, and from February 1921 to April 1923, he was posted to Japan to learn the nuances of the language.
+Nave proved to be extraordinarily proficient in the Japanese language, and from February 1921 to April 1923, the RAN posted him to Japan to learn the nuances of the language.
 In 1925, the Royal Navy (RN) requested Nave be loaned to them for assignment to the RN’s China Station, aboard HMS Hawkins.

 This move ultimately changed his career path.
-Accepting the position, Nave was charged with reading Japanese intercept and breaking Japanese codes and ciphers.
+The RN tasked Nave with reading Japanese intercept and breaking Japanese codes and ciphers.
 By 1927, Nave’s performance had impressed his superiors so much that the Admiralty in London assigned him to the Japanese desk at the Government Code and Cypher School (GC&CS).

 One of Nave’s most significant achievements while at GC&CS was the deciphering of the Japanese naval attaché code.
 This provided the Admiralty with a full transcript of the Japanese negotiating position prior to the commencement of the London Naval Conference of 1930.